redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 Generic widgets are found in more than one module and can be explained as a whole:

-- **Raw**: Shows the configurable and determined view of the raw view.
+- **Raw**: Shows a customizable view of raw, which has disaggregated data.
-- **Tops**: Shows the configurable and determined view of the tops view.
+- **Tops**: Displays a customizable view of the most prominent events, aggregating data to show totals for different events as a single entry.
-- **Compare**: Shows the configurable and determined view of the Compare view.
+- **Compare**: Presents a customizable view for comparing data over time (hours, days, weeks, and months).
+For example, it can be used to compare traffic evolution for a particular application across different **days**.
 - **Individual indicator**: Shows the number of unique values that have been found for the selected field.
 These widgets have the additional advantage that they can use other types of graphs to display information differently from the views within the modules.
 <!-- - Grouped indicators -->